Website under construction

 About me

-I am a political scientist who researches Canadian politics and Comparative public policy
+I am a political scientist who researches Canadian and comparative politics and public policy

 Bio

 I am a political scientist originally from Moncton, New Brunswick.
 I am currently a PhD Candidate in the department of political science at McMaster University.
 Previously, I did a Masters at Queen’s University in Political Studies and an Honours BA in Philosophy, Politics and Economics at Mount Allison University.
-Generally, I research Canadian politics, social policy, trade policy, interest groups and lobbying, political economy, and public administration.
+Generally, I research Canadian and comparative trade policy, public procurement, lobbying systems, political economy, and public administration.

-Dissertation Title: State in Absentia: Re-Continentalizing North America
+Dissertation Title: State in Absentia?
+Team Canada in a Post-CUSMA North America

 This dissertation observes a shifting continental North American economic constitution.
 Under duress from a new bipartisan American trade policy, the decades of continental trade harmony supported by rules-based institutions like NAFTA is threatened.
 As argued, continental North America is in a new dissociative constitutional phase that is characterized by coercive rather than consent-based trade mechanisms.
 CUSMA and subsequent trade protectionism typify this new constitutional order.
 Canadian policymakers and civil society advocates will need to reclaim its state to match this moment.